 - 100% solids, solvent-free and isocyanate-free

 This universal roof repair sealant works great for a variety of applications.
 It works wonders on RV roof repairs, a useful and handy product that gets the job done.
-One pouch goes further than your average caulk option; there is also no need for a caulk gun to apply, making it easy to use.
-The fact that the bag can be resealed and the balance used later makes it a real value for money.

 What We Like

 You get a lot of sealant in one bag.
 You can seal multiple openings on the roof of your camper with just one bag with more leftover.
 It adheres well to a variety of surfaces.
-However, it is essential to prepare your RV well before use for success with this product.

 This sealant comes with an applicator tip that does not get clogged up after multiple uses on your camper.
 The ability to recap the bag and be able to use it again weeks later is convenient.